shahjacobb/Market-Observability-Platform/README.md

 # Market Data API Observability Platform

-An observability platform for tracking real-time performance metrics of YFinance API requests.
-Built to monitor, trace, and analyze system behavior using OpenTelemetry, Prometheus, and Grafana.
-Containerized with Docker.
+An observability platform that tracks real-time performance metrics of YFinance API requests.
+Built with OpenTelemetry for monitoring, Prometheus for data collection, and Grafana for the UI visualization layer.
+Everything runs in Docker containers!

 ## Features
-- Real-time stock market data streaming using YFinance
+- Get real-time stock data with YFinance
-- OpenTelemetry for system monitoring and performance analysis
+- Monitor system performance using OpenTelemetry
-- Prometheus time-series metrics and data aggregation
+- Collect metrics with Prometheus
-- Grafana for UI layer
+- Visualize data through Grafana's UI layer
-- Containerized deployment with Docker and Docker Compose
+- Easy deployment with Docker
-- FastAPI backend with automatic API documentation
+- FastAPI backend with built-in API docs

 ## Quick Start